Rowayton, Connecticut

-Rowayton is an affluent coastal village in the city of Norwalk, Connecticut, roughly 40 mi from New York City.
+Rowayton is a coastal neighborhood in the city of Norwalk, Connecticut, roughly 40 mi from New York City.
 The community is governed by the Sixth Taxing District of Norwalk and has a number of active local associations, including the Civic Association, the Historical Society, the Rowayton Library, a Gardeners Club, and a Parents Exchange.
 Rowayton annually plays host to a Shakespearean production at Pinkney Park, produced by Shakespeare on the Sound, and also has an active community of artists, many of whom are associated with the Rowayton Arts Center.

-The Rowayton station on the New Haven line of the Metro-North Railroad is located within the community, as is an elementary school, a public beach and the Rowayton Public Library.
+The Rowayton station on the New Haven line of the Metro-North Railroad is located within the community, as is an elementary school, a public beach for residents and the Rowayton Public Library.

 Coastline

 The Rowayton coastline has been a source of inspiration for centuries.
 John Frederick Kensett, a famous 19th century landscape painter of the Hudson School, frequently painted this seascape in his later life.
 This tradition has been carried on in an active local arts scene.

-Rowayton is home to a number of beaches, three of which—Roton Point, Bayley Beach, and a coastal enclave of Wee Burn Country Club—share a common history.
+Rowayton is home to a number of private and semi-private beaches, three of which—The Roton Point Association, Bayley Beach, and a coastal outpost of Wee Burn Country Club—share a common history.
 In the early 20th century, the properties of all three made up the Roton Point Amusement Park.
 A boat landing attached to Sunset Rock, just to the West of Belle Island, allowed steam boats to bring day-trippers from New York City to the park.
 A trolley ran from both Darien and Norwalk, arriving at the Park via Highland Avenue and over present-day Langdon Preserve, located across from Farm Creek.
 At the amusement park, amenities included a bath house, a picnic grove, and rides ranging from the classic carousel to roller coasters with views of the beach.